tp12121212/purview_gui/README.md

 - `flask-cors` - Allow the local HTML UI to call the backend

 ### lexicon_latest.csv
 Lexicon CSV containing keywords.
-Only strict multi-word, alphanumeric phrases are used.
+Only strict two-word, alphanumeric phrases with a single space are used.

 ### regex_patterns.json
 JSON list of regex patterns with `name` and `pattern` used to find structured values.